CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/pun-image-2015/index.md

 - article-journal
 publication: "in *IEEE Transactions on Information Forensics and Security* [SCI, JCR Q1]"
 doi: 10.1109/TIFS.2015.2423261
-abstract: A novel copy-move forgery detection scheme using adaptive oversegmentation and feature point matching is proposed in this paper.
+abstract: <div class="justify-align">A novel copy-move forgery detection scheme using adaptive oversegmentation and feature point matching is proposed in this paper.
 The proposed scheme integrates both block-based and keypoint-based forgery detection methods.
 First, the proposed adaptive oversegmentation algorithm segments the host image into nonoverlapping